Patient education: Warfarin (Coumadin) (Beyond the Basics)

 Take warfarin on a schedule — Warfarin should be taken exactly as directed.
 Do not increase, decrease, or change the dose unless told to do so by a healthcare provider or according to a self-monitoring protocol if you are using a device at home.
 If a dose is missed or forgotten, call the prescribing clinician for advice.

 Warfarin tablets come in different strengths; each is usually a different color, with the amount of warfarin (in milligrams) clearly printed on the tablet.
 If the color or dose of the tablet appears different from those taken previously, the patient should immediately notify their pharmacist or healthcare provider.

 Reduce the risk of bleeding — There is a tendency to bleed more easily than usual while taking warfarin.
-Some simple changes can decrease this risk:
+Some simple measures can decrease this risk: